yoshito-n-students/gazebo_intermodel_joints/README.md

     </plugin>
 </world>
 ```
-or the final block can be an additional model as follows.
+or you can create the coupler joints in another model as follows.
 ```xml
 <!-- Couplers between the mobile base and arms -->
 <model name="couplers" />